EE 109 - Spring 2025 Introduction to Embedded Systems

 2. Write test code that continually sends data out the serial interface and use the oscilloscope to examine the output signal from the D1 port of the Arduino (transmitted data).
 For 9600 baud, the width of each bit should be 1/9600 sec. or 104μsec.

-3. Write code to send the speed value out the serial interface in the format specified above and check with the scope that it’s being transmitted after the speed measurement.
-Check that the transmitted packet matches the specified protocol with the start and end characters present.
+3. Add code to implement the SEND button on PC0.
+Send the temperature setting out the serial link whenever this button is pressed.
+Use the scope to check that the transmitted packet matches the specified protocol with the start and end characters present.

-4. Write code to receive the remote speed and display it on the LCD.
+4. Write code to receive the remote threshold settings and display them on the LCD.
 This also should be done without using any floating point routines.

 5. Do a “loopback” test of your serial interface.
 Connect the D1 (TX) pin to the input pin on the 74HCT125 so you are sending data to yourself.
-Try doing a speed measurement and see if the remote speed is the same as the one you displayed on the LCD as the local speed.
+Try sending the settings and see if the received remote settings are the same as the local ones displayed on the LCD.

 Results